Educational Explainer

 Ketamine is a powerful dissociative anesthetic.
 Even at the lower doses used in psychiatric care, the risk profile is real and worth understanding before considering treatment.

-• **Dissociation and perceptual changes** during and shortly after dosing — feeling detached from your body, your surroundings, or time.
+• Dissociation and perceptual changes during and shortly after dosing: feeling detached from your body, your surroundings, or time.
 This is expected but can be distressing and, in unsupervised settings, can lead to falls or other injuries.

 • Cardiovascular effects.
 Ketamine reliably raises blood pressure and heart rate.
 The Spravato label requires blood-pressure monitoring before and after each dose for this reason.
 People with uncontrolled hypertension, recent cardiovascular events, or vascular disease are generally not candidates.

-• **Bladder and urinary-tract toxicity** with chronic or high-dose use (ketamine cystitis), well-documented in long-term recreational users and a concern as long-term medical use grows.
+• Bladder and urinary-tract toxicity with chronic or high-dose use (ketamine cystitis), well documented in long-term recreational users and a concern as long-term medical use grows.

-• **Abuse and dependence.** Ketamine is a Schedule III controlled substance under U.S. federal law (per the Drug Enforcement Administration), reflecting recognised potential for misuse.
+• Abuse and dependence.
+Ketamine is a Schedule III controlled substance under U.S. federal law (per the Drug Enforcement Administration), reflecting recognized potential for misuse.
 Risk is higher when ketamine is sent home for unsupervised use.

 • Drug interactions with benzodiazepines, opioids, stimulants, and certain blood-pressure medications.
 A prescriber needs a full medication list before treatment.